 If a doctor finds that a patient has been exposed to substantial amounts of TCE, the doctor should ask whether any children in the household might also have been exposed.
 The doctor might need to ask the state health department to investigate.

-Children can be exposed to TCE in household products, such as adhesives and cleaners that were manufactured before 2002.
+Children can be exposed to TCE in household products, such as glues and cleaners that were manufactured before 2002.
 Parents should store household chemicals out of reach of young children to prevent accidental poisonings or skin irritation.
 Household chemicals should always be stored in their original labeled containers.
 Household chemicals should never be stored in containers that children would find attractive to eat or drink from, such as old soda bottles.
 People should keep the Poison Control Center number (1-800-222-1222) near the phone.

 Sometimes, older children sniff household chemicals in an attempt to get high.
 Children may be exposed to TCE by inhaling products containing it.
 Parents should talk with their children about the dangers of sniffing chemicals.

 This symbol means you are leaving the CDC.gov Web site.
 For more information, please see CDC's Exit Notification and Disclaimer policy.

 Copyrighted images: Images on this website which are copyrighted were used with permission of the copyright holder and are not in the public domain.
 CDC has licensed these images for use in the materials provided on this website, and the materials in the form presented on this website may be used without seeking further permission.
 Any other use of copyrighted images requires permission from the copyright holder.